ankurdev002/backend-node-ts-ecomm/API_Testing_Guide.md

 ## 📋 Overview

-This guide provides comprehensive testing instructions for all 60+ API endpoints in the e-commerce backend system.
+This guide provides comprehensive testing instructions for all 89+ API endpoints in the e-commerce backend system based on the actual implemented codebase.

 ## 🔧 Setup Instructions

 ### 1. Import Postman Collection

-- Import the `E-Commerce_API_Collection.postman_collection.json` file into Postman
+- Import the `E-Commerce_Complete_API_Collection.postman_collection.json` file into Postman
 - Set environment variables:
   - `base_url`: `http://localhost:5000/api`
   - `auth_token`: (will be auto-populated after login)